couchbaselabs/cloud-init/README.md

 * http://aws.amazon.com/articles/2944359479955804

-Also, to launch more than just single nodes and instead launch auto-joined, "N-pack" clusters of Membase servers, please consider the CloudFormation templates at...
+Also, to launch more than just single nodes and instead launch auto-joined, "N-pack" clusters of Couchbase servers, please consider the CloudFormation templates at...

 * https://github.com/couchbaselabs/cloud-formation